johnvenkiah/CI_PP5_John_Venkiah/README.md

 ### Feature 3: The Footer

 The footer includes a signup form for a newsletter, as well as a link to the site's Facebook business page and important links, such as contact, terms of use and the pages privacy policy.

-Whereever the user is on the site, except for some account operations, the footer is visible at the bottom of the page, giving the user access to these important links at virtually all times.
+Wherever the user is on the site, except for some account operations, the footer is visible at the bottom of the page, giving the user access to these important links at virtually all times.

 ---

 **Footer on tablet:**